gosling-lang/gosling-docs/Tutorial_multi_views.md

 ```
 </details>

-In Gosling, we call a visualization with several `tracks` as a single view.
+In Gosling, we call a visualization with several `tracks` as **a single view**.
-Sometimes, we may wish to creat a visualization with multiple views, e.g., an overview + several detailed views.
+Sometimes, we may wish to creat a visualization with **multiple views**, e.g., one overview + several detailed views.

 ## Creat Multiple Views

-Let's say we use this circular visualization as the overview that visualize all the chromosome.
+Let's say we use the above circular visualization as the overview that visualize all the chromosome.
 **Overview**
 ```diff
 -  "domain": {"chromosome": "1"},